semuconsulting/pyubx2/README.md

 >>> print(parsed_data)
 ```

-* File input (using iterator) - this example will produce a `UBXStreamError` if non-UBX data is encountered.
+Example - File input (using iterator).
+This example will produce a `UBXStreamError` if non-UBX data is encountered:
 ```python
 >>> from pyubx2 import UBXReader
 >>> stream = open('ubxdata.bin', 'rb')